 - Gaining ideas to grow and expand your business

-So, if you’re convinced you need to join a mastermind to create new opportunities in your business here are a few things you can do to get started.
+So, if a mastermind sounds like it would be beneficial for you, here are a few things you can do to get started.

 - Ask trusted friends for recommendations on mastermind groups or business owners who might align with your vision

 - Consult with a local business organisation that you trust and ask if they run mastermind groups

 - Choose people you’d like to align yourself with to form your own mastermind group.

 However you decide to engage others into your business, remember if you connect with the right people, you’ll discover possibilities for your business you never knew existed.

 [GUIDELINES]: How to Get the Most out of a Mastermind Group